 The Salt Lick (Driftwood, 24 miles SW of Austin): With a rustic ambiance and a picture-perfect pit behind the cash register, TSL is a great spot to enjoy smoked meat away from the sounds of the city.
 BYOB.
 Cash only (but ATM on site).
 Recommended order: all-you-can-eat family style

-Hyatt Lost Pines Resort & Spa (25 miles E of Austin, straight out Hwy.
+Hyatt Lost Pines Resort & Spa (25 miles east of Austin, straight out Hwy.
 71): Believe it or not, the lush HLPR&S deep in the pine trees serves pecan-smoked BBQ.
 St. Louis-style ribs.
 Pork-belly and pulled-pork sliders on homemade brioche buns.
 Sliced brisket on Texas toast.
 Grilled sausage and homemade sauerkraut on a pretzel roll.
 And the unique sides are paired so well with the entrees.
 Recommended order: Any of the above

-Meyer's Elgin Smokehouse & Southside Market (Elgin, 25 miles East-ish of Austin): Famous for its sausage, Elgin is an easy drive from A-town.
+Meyer's Elgin Smokehouse & Southside Market (Elgin, 25 miles east-ish of Austin): Famous for its sausage, Elgin is an easy drive from A-town.
 These two joints are a stone's throw from each other, so stop into both.
 Recommended orders: brisket, sausage, & beef ribs (Meyer's)

-Smitty's Market/Kreuz Market/Black's Barbecue (Lockhart, 29 miles South of Austin): Lockhart, dubbed by the Texas Legislature as "The Barbecue Capital of Texas," attracts Central Texas tourists like Lebron draws Cleveland vitriol, but it's a worthwhile Texas BBQ rite of passage.
+Smitty's Market/Kreuz Market/Black's Barbecue (Lockhart, 29 miles south of Austin): Lockhart, dubbed by the Texas Legislature as "The Barbecue Capital of Texas," attracts Central Texas tourists like Lebron draws Cleveland vitriol, but it's a worthwhile Texas BBQ rite of passage.
 They were our Best Pork Ribs, Best Sausage, & Best Service of 2010, respectively.
 Recommended orders: pork ribs and sausage (Smitty's), pork ribs and ham (Kreuz), beef ribs and turkey (Black's)

-Opie's Barbecue (Spicewood, 34 miles West of Austin): An easy drive West out Hwy.
+Opie's Barbecue (Spicewood, 34 miles west of Austin): An easy drive West out Hwy.
 71. Their sides and desserts are the best we've had (taking our top honors in each for 2010 - they won Best Pork of 2010, too).
 Recommended orders: sweet-and-spicy ribs, pulled pork (weekends), spicy corn, tater-tot casserole, and banana pudding

-Snow's BBQ (Lexington, 52 miles ENE of Austin) & City Meat Market (Giddings, 55 miles East of Austin): Only open on Saturday from 8 AM until they run out there's no better bet for BBQ for breakfast than Snow's.
+Snow's BBQ (Lexington, 52 miles ENE of Austin) & City Meat Market (Giddings, 55 miles east of Austin): Only open on Saturday from 8 AM until they run out there's no better bet for BBQ for breakfast than Snow's.
 Be sure to eat outside by the pits.
 Recommended order: pork shoulder, brisket, & chicken.
 When you're done, head 17 miles down Highway 77 to the sleep town of Giddings for a no-frills meal at City Meat Market, our Readers' Choice pick for Best Overall of 2010.
 Recommended order: pork shoulder